demystifyfp/demystifyfp/content/fsharp/series/fstweet/persisting-new-user.md

 That is Error Handling!

-let's examine the return type of `SubmitUpdatesAsync` method, `Async<unit>`.
-In case of an error while submitting the changes to the database, this method will throw an exception.
+Let's examine the return type of `SubmitUpdatesAsync` method, `Async<unit>`.
+In case of an error, while submitting the changes to the database, this method will throw an exception.
 It also applies to unique violation errors in the `Username` and `Email` columns in the `Users` table.
 That's not what we want!

 We want a value of type `CreateUserError` to represent the errors!